Consumer Duty

 Support for financial advisers

 Since the introduction of Consumer Duty in 2023, firms are required to continually demonstrate that they’re acting in the best interests of customers and putting their needs first, to provide good customer outcomes.
-This presents an opportunity for financial advisers to improve process, enhance relationships, and build greater trust, when providing advice and recommendations to customers on financial products and services; and it aligns with our own ambitions to help make retirement more rewarding.
+This presents an opportunity for financial advisers to improve processes, enhance relationships, and build greater trust, when providing advice and recommendations to customers on financial products and services; and it aligns with our own ambitions to help make retirement more rewarding.

 This page is designed to help financial advisers when considering their ongoing approach to Consumer Duty and provides an overview of what we do to ensure Consumer Duty remains a key focus for our business.